How to keep an erection without medication

 While we wish we could wave a magic wand and help you get and maintain an erection for 30 minutes (or however long you and your partner would like for satisfying sex), the natural path to hard erections takes a bit of work.

 That’s because fixing your erections from the inside out is really all about taking care of your health.
-You can never go wrong with a healthy diet, exercise, stress maintenance, and better sleep hygiene—but it’s no secret these efforts take… well… effort.
+You can never go wrong with a healthy diet, exercise, stress management, and better sleep hygiene — but it’s no secret these efforts take, well, effort.

-If you need some extra help with your erections while you tackle your underlying health, medications like Viagra work very well for most men.
+If you need some extra help with your erections while you tackle your underlying health, medications like Viagra (sildenafil) and Cialis (tadalafil) work very well for most men.
+Both drugs fall under a category of medications called PDE5 inhibitors, which relax blood vessels and increase blood to the penis, helping you get and maintain an erection.

 There’s no shame in getting some extra help, and Ro makes it easy to get that help discreetly and safely from the comfort of your own home.